liuchg5/gameDemo2/readme.txt

 	about 12037 msg per 5s (insrv midsrv outsrv) 50 connect (10 bottleneck) id 50
 mod "CMsgHead" "CMsgPara" #pragma pack(1)//设定为1字节对齐 add java client

+==== 2013-07-11 Night ====
+prepare test Single Queue, mod midsrv and outsrv
+result: Single Queue here just 5000 msg per 5s (10000 for dual queue) Because handle one msg from queue then sleep() so it is so slow... if handle all msg in queue then will faster!!!
+update:
+Client(java) in host machine:
+	about 39499 msg per 5s (insrv) 50 connect id 30
+	about 36296 msg per 5s (insrv midsrv) 50 connect id 20
+	about 41330 msg per 5s (insrv midsrv outsrv) 50 connect (40 bottleneck) id 20
+but using dbsrv it will be 5000 msg per 5s because one connect EPOLL just can handle!!!